 - Allocate a Clerk to your school, who will administer the whole of the school appeal process.

-- We prefer to take receipt of Appeal Forms and regularly keep the school updated on the number of appeals lodged.
-Is it really independent for an appeal form to be returned to the school?
+- We regularly keep the school updated on the number of appeals lodged.
+You get a copy of the appeal form at the same time as we do.

-- Source and book an independent hearing venue and arrange for any catering.
+- We can source and book an independent hearing venue and arrange for any catering.

-- Recruit and supply from our pool of panel members suitably qualified people who have no connection with the schools being considered.
+- You will have access to our pool of panel members who will have no connection with your school.
 Each has been trained to a standard that complies with the Admission Appeals Code.

-- Send out the invitation letter inviting parents to the hearing.
+- We send out the invitation letter inviting parents to the hearing.
 The letter will include advice about the hearing, an agenda, as well as who will be sitting on the panel.

 - For secondary and primary transfer appeals, we prefer to use the multiple appeal method – this saves you time and money!

-- Send out the statement from the Admission Authority.
-Our advice team, who will not be involved in your appeals, will be happy to review your statement and make suggestions about how to make your statement stronger.
+- We will send out the statement from the Admission Authority.
+Our admissions advice team, who will not be involved in your appeals, will be happy to review your statement and make suggestions about how to make your statement stronger.